metablaster/WindowsFirewallRuleset/Modules/Ruleset.Test/Help/en-US/Exit-Test.md

 ## NOTES

-TODO: Write-Information instead of Write-Output
+TODO: Write-Information instead of Write-Output, but problem is that is may be logged

 ## RELATED LINKS